 Police Department > Divisions

-Provide planning, develop policies, organize and direct the overall successful operation of the Police Department.
+The Administration Division provides planning, develops policies, organizes and directs the overall successful operation of the Police Department.

-The Deputy Chief supports the Chief regarding the daily operations of the Department.
+The Deputy Chief supports the Chief with the daily police operations of the Department.
 He also assists the Chief in developing policies and procedures.